GeorgeRaymond98/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+ .map returns a new array and .forEach does not.
+Both go through the array

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? methods can be be done  on a object or on a prototype. function is a function
 3. What is closure?
+ closure is when a inner function has access to info that is not in the inner funcation scope; that funcation that is inside.
 4. Describe the four rules of the 'this' keyword.

+ 1. Default bindind : This key word will point at the window becasue we are not assigning 'this' to anything
+ 2. Implicit Binding: This key word is referring to the '.' on the left side
+ 3. Explicit Binding : function call to use a object(this is apply in/to) without putting a property function
+ 4. New Binding: Using the New key word constructs a new object and this points to it.
+*
 5. Why do we need super() in an extended class?
+    Super is the 'hot glue' that holds teh extended class and the main togther.
+You are unbale get the inheritance from the main class if super has not been called.

 ## Project Set up